 There are 13 neighborhoods in Evansville that have qualified for the National Register for Historic Places.
 Homes for sale in Evansville also present opportunities to future residents.
 From historic mansions with flair in the heart of downtown or charming condos and apartments along the riverfront, to contemporary homes in subdivisions or within the city limits, a Talk to Tucker agent can help you find a home that best suits the lifestyle you choose in this progressive and eclectic city.

 Displayed above are homes for sale in Evansville, IN, a city located in Vanderburgh County.
-These listings are updated daily from the MLS.
+These listings are updated every 15 minutes from the MLS.

 For more information on any of these Evansville, IN, homes for sale, click the "Request More Information" button located on the detail page of each listing.
 In addition, we can provide you with disclosures, past sales history, dates and prices of homes and condos recently sold nearby, and more.

 And, for your convenience, register for a free account to automatically receive email alerts whenever new Evansville, IN, homes hit the market that match your specific criteria and save your favorite properties for quick and easy access.